Sibat Tomarchio: Beverage processing method

 The Tomarchio company uses only Sicilian citrus juices, as Sicilian red oranges PGI, lemons from Syracuse PGI, blonde oranges from Ribera PDO and essential oils produced by local producers.
 The water comes from an Etna aquifer, and by filtering through the volcanic rocks it acquires a mineralization that characterizes the drinks.

 Projects for the valorization of Sicily

 With a special label, the company has supported a crowdfunding platform, created to support charitable projects through donations from digital users.
-Sibat Tomarchio has been the protagonist of several projects related to Sicilian territorial marketing such as the participation of the company in the Acireale Carnival.
+Sibat Tomarchio has been involved in several projects related to Sicilian territorial marketing such as the participation of the company in the Acireale Carnival.
 The company has decided to produce some bottles of drinks with a personalized label dedicated to Sicily's oldest Carnival, to promote the economy of the Sicilian region.